Dacia Spring Review 2025: Price, specs & boot space

 Overall verdict on the Dacia Spring

-"The Dacia Spring is comfortably Britain's cheapest 'proper' EV, but there are compromises that come with its extremely low price tag."
+"The Dacia Spring is comfortably Britain's cheapest 'proper' EV, but you have to be very committed to saving money to put up with the compromises that make that low price possible."

 Although we've had to wait longer than many other European countries, which could order the Spring as far back as 2021, the car is making its debut here in facelifted form, featuring a much smarter look in and out, plus a few new features.

 As a car starting at just £14,995, it isn't just cheap for an EV.
 At this price point, there's not much else available, full stop.
 You might be wondering what the catch is, but actually, there are a few.
-We'll be driving the Dacia Spring soon and updating this page once we have done so, but simply by looking at things like specs and the safety rating of the pre-update version, you can see where the savings have been made.
+Along with a modest range figure and a low power output, the Dacia Spring feels very cheap inside and out, isn't particularly refined and is quite poor to drive compared with other small cars.

 If you’re set on buying a brand-new EV and the price is more important than anything else, then yes.
 The eyebrow-raising entry point for the Spring is its greatest asset, with the pint-sized EV undercutting everything else out there that’s an actual car (more on that shortly), including various Chinese upstarts.

-However, you have to remember the Spring is based on the Renault City K-ZE, a car originally intended for emerging markets.
+However, you have to remember the Dacia Spring is based on the Renault City K-ZE, a car originally intended for emerging markets whose roots can be traced back to the 10-year-old Renault Kwid.
 It was only a couple of years into its life that Renault Group started importing it to Europe as the Dacia Spring, and from 2024 that it arrived in the UK thusly branded.

-As such, the cost savings relative to more expensive EVs like the Citroen e-C3 will be noticeable.
+As such, the cost savings relative to slightly more expensive but still cheap electric cars like the Citroen e-C3 will be noticeable.
 There will be plenty of reminders about where the savings have come from, and also, the Spring isn’t an EV to buy if you’re travelling great distances - the battery range is limited.
+For mostly urban driving it'll be fine, though.

-It's difficult to say without having driven the Dacia Spring just yet, but we have an inkling that it'll be worth spending the extra £1,000 on the more powerful 'Electric 65' motor.
+We haven't driven the base, 45PS motor just yet, but we have an inkling that it's worth spending the extra £1,000 on the 65PS motor, as fitted to the Spring we tested.
 It isn't then a big jump to the Extreme-trimmed car, which comes with a meaningful uplift in equipment yet still only costs £16,995.

 At this price, not anything from a mainstream brand you’ll have heard of.
 The Dacia Spring is cheaper even than the incoming Leapmotor T03, which will cost £15,995, but many might be put off by this Chinese brand being an unknown entity in the UK.